aicenter/agentpolis-demo/README.md

 ## Examples of usage

-Go in folder python_scripts and type
+Go to folder python_scripts and type

 map_downloader.py (optional)